IgorBaratta/presentations/fenics22/main.md

 ## Conclusions and Outlook

 - Modern compilers don't do witchcraft:
-  - we need to write sensible (simple) code to get sensible (high) performance.
+  - we need to write sensible (simple) code to get sensible (high) performance,
-- We can exceed 40% of theoretical peak performance,  with portable code.
+- we can exceed 40% of theoretical peak performance,  with portable code.
 - Road to GPUs
-  - Performance model takes different architectures into account
+  - performance model takes different architectures into account
-  - But different optimizations might be required (eg.: bank conflicts)
+  - but different optimizations might be required (eg.: bank conflicts, coalesced memory access)